Plastics: Identification

 | PLA | Brittle, rigid | Snaps cleanly | Yes, pronounced |

 Tip: If you bend a sample and see a visible white line at the crease, you are likely looking at HDPE or PLA.
-If the sample bends without any colour change and does not break, it is probably nylon or LDPE.
+If it bends without any colour change and does not break, it is probably nylon or LDPE.

 | Plastic | Floats? | Flame | Smoke | Smell | Break |